Brookes University Scholarship for Israeli Student

 Thanks to the generosity of donors, enough funds were raised to select the first recipient to start in September 2012.
 However, with the economic climate becoming ever more challenging, the long term future of the scholarship seemed in doubt.
 Then in 2013 during a conversation between Professor Raymond Dwek and past chairman of the Board of Governors of BGU Roy J. Zuckerberg, the scholarship was mentioned.
 Upon hearing about both the transformational impact it was having and the unsure future, Roy asked if he could support the scholarship by giving a donation in memory of his late father Sam Zuckerberg z”l.
 The scholarship officially became known as the “Sam Zuckerberg Scholarship” and Anya Shani, who arrived at Brookes in September 2014, became the first recipient to receive the scholarship under its new name.
 The generosity of the donation has eased the burden of fundraising for the scholarship greatly although there is still a funding gap that needs to be filled.

 More about the Scholarship

 The scholarship is for post-graduate students from Ben-Gurion University of the Negev (BGU) in Israel.
 It is intended to fund talented students from a range of disciplines in which Brookes has particular expertise.
-Students are selected on the basis of merit and academic ability and the terms of the scholarship are sufficiently flexible to permit this.
+Students are selected on the basis of merit, academic ability, personal qualities and financial need; and the terms of the scholarship are sufficiently flexible to permit this.

 The scholarship also contributes to “understanding between Israel and the Diaspora” as well as making a huge difference to the lives of the recipients.
 During the year, each recipient gains a much better understanding of Anglo-Jewish culture as well as British and student culture.
 They are also exposed to the British media and intelligentsia.
 By the end of the year, they have a much deeper and nuanced understanding about life in England which they will be able to share when they return to Israel.